jeanCarloMachado/resume/index.md

 Up-leveling the product with personalized recommendations and virtual products all proved by AB tests.
 Working with online and offline models with heavy amounts of data using spark.

-CompuFácil - From Backend Engineer to CTO
- : __2014 - 2017__
+CompuFácil - From Backend Engineer to Principal Engineer : __2014 - 2017__
-  Modeling api's, creating all the product architecture, leading, hiring, firing.
+  Building a container cluster from the ground up, creating all the product architecture, leading, hiring.

 CUB - Backend Developer
  : __2012 - 2014__